Oracle Legal Notices

 attributes.
 With SELinux enabled and set to enforcing mode, you might experience many

-problem, enforce automatic file system relabeling to run at bootup time.
-To trigger
+this problem, enforce automatic file system relabeling to run at bootup time.
+To

-A failing RAID1 disk can result in a kernel panic with the error message:
+A failing RAID1 disk might result in a kernel panic with the error kernel:

 BTRFS error (device (null)) in btree_writepage_io_failed_hook:3662: \ IO failure (Error occurred while writing out btree at offset).

 The btrfs subvolume get-default command lists all existing subvolumes instead of only the default subvolume.
 (Bug ID 13815433)

 The btrfs filesystem defragment command exits with an exit code of 20 even if it succeeds.
 (Bug ID 13714531)